 I always wanted a boy.
 It’s just that I always imagined having a girl first.

-I had looked forward to tea parties, playing dress-up, dollies, and shopping excursions – all the things my little girl self enjoyed, and all the things I imagined my grown-up self to love all over again with a little girl in tow.
+I had looked forward to tea parties, playing dress-up, dolls, and shopping excursions – all the things my little girl self enjoyed, and all the things I imagined my grown-up self to love all over again with a little girl in tow.
 (And even that is a little silly, considering not all girls like that kind of stuff.
 I’m learning these gender stereotypes don’t actually do our boys or girls any favors.)

 So excited that by the time he was born, having a girl was the farthest thing from my radar.